sellingcabohomes/blog.sellingcabo.homes/_posts/2025-08-19-Fideicomiso-PART-I-Blood-Land-Revolution-The-Untold-Story-Behind-Mexico's-Foreign-Property-Laws.md

 Their answer became Article 27 of the new Constitution.
 And it was **radical**.

-## The Constitutional Bombshell That Rewrote Property Law Forever
+## Article 27: The Constitutional Bombshell That Rewrote Mexican Property Law Forever

 February 5, 1917.
 The Constitutional Convention in Querétaro was about to drop the most revolutionary property law in modern history.